welovemedia/ffmate-docs/docs/webhooks.md

 FFmate returns the updated webhook object in JSON format.

+💡 Tip: Making changes to a webhook?
+You can update settings like name and url directly in the [FFmate Web UI](/docs/web-ui.md#webhooks).

 ## Deleting a Webhook

 To remove a webhook, send a `DELETE` request with its ID: